just-the-docs/just-the-docs/about/index.md

 ## Which features of CityGML are supported?

-Almost all of them, see the [CityGML compatibility page]({{ site.baseurl }}/citygml-compatibility/).
+Most of them, see the [CityGML v3 conformance page]({{ site.baseurl }}/conformance/v30/).

 ## A JSON encoding of GML, huh?!?

-While its name otherwise implies, CityGML is not only a GML encoding, but is actually an open standardised data model and it currently has 2 implementations:
+While its name otherwise implies, CityGML is not only a GML encoding, but is actually an open standardised data model and it currently has 3 implementations:

-  1. the GML encoding is the only official one, and is defined in the [official documentation](https://portal.opengeospatial.org/files/?artifact_id=47842)
+  1. the GML encoding (not released yet for v3)
   2. a database schema called [3DCityDB](http://www.3dcitydb.org), which can be implemented both for [PostgreSQL](https://www.postgresql.org) and [Oracle Spatial](https://www.oracle.com/database/spatial/index.html).
 This is *not* an official standard.

-CityJSON can be considered as the third implementation of the CityGML data model.
+  3. CityJSON v1.1